VivekSharma811/jboss-oauth/README.md

 # Configuring Business Central and KIE Server for OAuth Support

-This java project is an extension to Business Central and KIE Server to work with ServiceMaster's OAuth security APIs.
+This java project is an extension to Business Central and KIE Server to work with OAuth security APIs.

 Build the project:
 ```sh